ericachio/Final-Project/README.md

 Thursday, January 15: The encounter with monsters now lead to a new battle screen with the button start.
 There is to be a menu in which the player can choose to attack.
 Perhaps a sprite with fighting for the characters needs to be found?

 Friday, January 16: The battle screen contains option to attack, which does so arbitrarily, which will be fixed.
 Attack sprites are added and hp and skill set added too.

+Saturday, January 17: The game works.
+The attack button works.
+The monsters change afer each attack.
+To do: randomize the appearance of monsters.
+Add items.
+Create a game over screen, if player has no more HP.
+See if the attack animations can be more delayed and played out. . .